Telecom Billing - Quick Guide

 More abstract concepts (a service level agreement, for example).

 Related products can be grouped together into a product family.
 Multiple levels of products are possible, so a product can be both a parent and a child at the same time.

-Group of Products, i.e., Packages:
+Group of Products(Packages)

 Packages allow a product to be offered to a customer at a reduced price if it is taken as part of a package.
 Each package can consist of any number of products and these products can be taken from more than one product family.